Best AI Subscription 2026: I Tested All 4 — Here's My Pick

 Who shouldn’t:

-• Those who do lots of quick, simple queries
+• People who do lots of quick, simple queries (free tier handles that fine)

 Gemini Advanced ($19.99/month)